Research

 In addition to these publications, the research findings also fed into the compilation of Paleoenvironmental Sampling Guidelines for use on national road schemes (first published in 2015 and now in its fifth edition) .

-The use of archaeogeophysics on road schemes between 2001 and 2010 has been reviewed as part of a second archaeological research project funded through the Fellowship Programme.
-Archaeogeophysical survey consists of a range of methods for exploring below the ground surface by means of remote sensing.
+Legacy NRA Fellowship: The use of archaeogeophysics on road schemes between 2001 and 2010 has been reviewed as part of a second archaeological research project funded through the Fellowship Programme.
+Archaeogeophysical Survey consists of a range of methods for exploring below the ground surface by means of remote sensing.
 This study, awarded funding in 2010, was carried out by James Bonsall, Dr Chris Gaffney and Professor Ian Armit from the University of Bradford in the UK.
 Irish company Earthsound Archaeological Geophysics acted as the university’s industrial partner in the research.

 Archaeological geophysicist James Bonsall was selected as a finalist to present his research at the prestigious Transport Research Arena 2012 conference and was awarded the silver medal in the environmental pillar for his presentation.
 James gave a preliminary review of progress in Issue 6 of Seanda magazine (published in December 2011) and presented a paper at the 2012 NRA National Archaeology Seminar.
 This paper, co-authored with Dr Chris Gaffney and Professor Ian Armit, was published in the subsequent seminar proceedings in autumn 2013.
 One of the key deliverables of the research project was an online database from which NRA-commissioned geophysical reports could be viewed.
 The NRA Archaeological Geophysical Survey Database was launched in April 2013 and an article about this important online resource was published in Issue 8 of Seanda.
 The research also delivered a set of guidelines (published in May 2014) entitled Preparing for the Future: a re-appraisal of archae-geophysical surveying on Irish National Road Schemes 2001-2010.